Enjoy Strasbourg

-Riding a bike
+Explore Strasbourg on a bike

-Seeing the Covered Bridges and the Barrage Vauban
+Visit the Covered Bridges and the Barrage Vauban

 Then the techniques of combat having evolved, the Ponts Couverts were not enough and the Barrage Vauban (a dam) was then built.
 You can go inside, there are often free exhibitions.
-There is also a very nice panoramic terrace above.
-You will then have a magnificent view on the big island and the Cathedral of Strasbourg.

-Visiting the Museum of Modern and Contemporary Art of Strasbourg
+Visit the Museum of Modern and Contemporary Art of Strasbourg

-Taking a walk in La Petite France
+Take a walk in La Petite France district

-Once past the Ponts Couverts, you enter La Petite France quarter, which represents THE postcard of Strasbourg.
-This picturesque district of the Grand Ile is classified as a World Heritage Site by UNESCO.
-You will find there half-timbered houses including the Maison des Tanneurs (probably one of the most photographed monuments in Strasbourg), restaurants, canals and a swing bridge.
-There is also the unmissable and impressive plane tree of the Quai de Turckheim planted in 1667.
+This picturesque district of the Grand-Ile is classified as a World Heritage Site by UNESCO.
+You'll find there half-timbered houses including the Maison des Tanneurs (probably one of the most photographed monuments in Strasbourg), restaurants, canals and a swing bridge.

 You can now walk up the main street (Langstross Grand'Rue) towards the Cathedral of Strasbourg.
 After crossing the tramway, go into the rue Gutenberg and turn left at the next street.
 You will arrive at Toscani, my favorite ice cream shop in Strasbourg.
 It offers delicious homemade ice cream at reasonable prices.

 It was named in honor of Gutenberg who invented printing during his stay in Strasbourg between 1434 and 1444.
 There's a statue that pays tribute to him.
 Gutenberg is represented holding a parchment in his hands where it is written: "And the light was".
-The square is bordered by the former City Hall, now the Chambre du Commerce et de l'Industrie (CCI).

-Visiting the Cathedral of Strasbourg
+Visit the Notre-Dame Cathedral of Strasbourg

 The Notre-Dame Cathedral is truly the symbol of Strasbourg with its pink Vosges sandstone and its unique bell tower.